x0054/wpLock/README.md

 Simply go to the address to the wpLock.php.
 Unlock and lock the login page from there.

 ## Word Press Updating
-When updating Wordpress, make sure that the login page is unlocked, so that the login file can also be updated.
+When updating Wordpress, make sure that the login page is unlocked, so that the login.php file can also be updated.

+## Final Notes
+Released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+Use it, love it, fork it, make changes, send pull requests.
+Enjoy!